Americans Get Life in Italian Prison for Killing Cop While on Summer Vacation

 Finnegan Elder, 21, and Gabriel Natale-Hjorth, 20, from California, got themselves into trouble after trying to buy cocaine during their vacation in the summer of 2019.
 After a botched drug deal, they killed Carabinieri officer Mario Cerciello Rega, 35.

-The men were found guilty of extortion for stealing a backpack from a drug pusher and demanding money or drugs in exchange.
+The men were found guilty of murder, assault, killing a public official, and extortion for stealing a backpack from a drug pusher and demanding money or drugs in exchange.
 Elder was separately found guilty of carrying a military grade knife, which is a prohibited weapon in Italy.
 Two female judges led six jury members to a verdict after 10 hours.

 Elder was on holiday in Rome and Natale-Hjorth visiting his grandparents at the Roman seaside when the two former classmates decided to meet up for a night of partying in Rome on July 26, 2019.
 Natale-Hjorth called a person he knew could find them cocaine, who set them up with a dealer, according to their own admission.